harsha-786/simple-time-service/README.md

 - **Task 1:** Develop a simple web service that returns the current timestamp and client IP in JSON format, containerize it using Docker, and publish the image.
 - **Task 2:** Provision AWS infrastructure using Terraform to host the containerized application behind a load balancer.

+** You can refer to README.md files in app/ and terraform/ for each tasks
 ---

 ## **Repository Structure**